ddemoe7/project1/README.md

 This was a team effort the group repository is located here: https://github.com/jeremybar32093/philadelphia_housing_analysis

-My part in this project was focused on using the data to see if how location affects pricing and the number of sales in zip codes in Philadelphia.
+My part in this project was focused on using the data to see if location affects pricing and the number of sales in zip codes in Philadelphia.
 I created choropleth maps to try to find the answer to this question.